Territorial Incorporation Records

 Defined by: Hensen, Steven L. "Archives, Personal Papers, and Manuscripts: A Cataloging Manual for Archival Repositories, Historical Societies, and Manuscript Libraries" – 2nd ed.
 (Society of American Archivists, 1989).

-- I have a bunch of old letters between my parents or grandparents.
-They weren't famous - would the OHS still want them?
+- I have a bunch of old letters from my parents or grandparents.
+They weren't famous—would the OHS still want them?

 Yes, the OHS archives are dedicated to preserving and sharing the history of all people in Oklahoma, not just those who were well-known.
 The stories of everyday life in Oklahoma, during any time period, are worth preserving.

-- If I donate something to the archives, can I or my family members come see it later?
+- If I donate something to the archive, can I or my family members come see it later?

 Yes, all materials donated to the OHS are property of the State of Oklahoma and therefore are public record.
-There is never a fee for visiting our library and archives to view materials.
+There is never a fee for visiting our Research Center to view materials.